sepsis-omics/tutorials/docs/modules/xtandem/index.md

 **File formats** : During a full proteomics analysis, as seen in **Figure 5**, many files are created.
-Every step has it's own multiples files formats :
+Every step has its own multiple file formats:

 ![Files_Created](images/training_files.png)